asthasah/Prism/README.md

 # 🌍 Deployment

-Memozi is deployed using multiple cloud services.
+Prism is deployed using multiple cloud services.

 | Service | Platform |
 |---|---|